School Science Lessons

 It is used to treat genital warts and molluscum contagiosum.

-It is in the Chinese medicine Ba Jiao Lian, may apple), but may cause liver injury.
+It a component of the Chinese medicine Ba Jiao Lian, (may apple), but it may cause liver injury.

 See diagram: Podofilox compound.